 Here are some interesting statistics on average charitable contributions based on income for individuals claiming itemized deductions.

 It is great to see the sub-$20,000 income group give away such a high percentage of their income.
 When I was working minimum wage service jobs, we tended to tip well to fellow minimum wagers.
 At lower income levels, it's all about giving and helping each other survive.

 Here's another giving by income chart from the National Center For Charitable Statistics.
 It's interesting to see the income groups that give the least earns between $200,000 – $1,000,000.

-Perhaps the main reason is due to the higher taxes paid through regular W-2 income.
+The reason is likely because this income group pays the most in taxes and earns the majority of income through W-2 income.
 After all, paying taxes is a form of charity since your tax dollars get redistributed to help others.

-Once you get over $1 million a year in income, a greater percentage of income tends to come from investments, which are taxed at a lower rate.
+Once you get over $1 million a year in income, a greater percentage of income tends to come from investments.
+And investments are taxed at a lower rate.

 If you own securities or property that have been declining and you're below your cost basis, consider liquidating before year end if you don't anticipate a recovery.

-Losses on property held for personal use can't be deducted however, only investment property losses can be written off.
-And you'll also need to look at the net of your capital losses and gains, because if your gains are higher than your losses, you'll owe money on the difference.
+Losses on property held for personal use can't be deducted.
+Only investment property losses can be written off.
+And you'll also need to look at the net of your capital losses and gains.
+If your gains are higher than your losses, you'll owe money on the difference.